kalisio/feathers-import-export/README.md

 The transformation function must be [registered](#registertransform-key-transform) in the service.

-The function must have the following signature: `function myTrasnform (chunk, options)` where
+The function must have the following signature: `function myTransform (chunk, options)` where
 * `chunk` represents an array of JSON objects.
 * `options` represents the options passed to the `import` or `export` methods.
 It allows you to retrieve some contextual data if needed when processing the chunk.